kalivtrope/kresat/README.md

 It has the following features:

 - watched literals
-- clause learning via 1-UIP
+- clause learning with stopping at 1-UIP
-- clause deletion via LBD
+- clause deletion based on LBD
-- restarts based on the Luby sequence
+- restarts based on Luby sequences

 For further notes on implementation see the [implementation README](./README_impl.md).